Use the ProxyFilter module instead. It is much more flexible and effective.

 Unfortunately, only the Global API Key can be used to access CloudFlares firewall settings.

-After this if you add or remove IPs from your black, white, or greylist, this information will be sent to CloudFlare as well.
-These newly added firewall rules has the default comment: "This rule is because of BitNinja" and Actions converted to Block, Whitelist, CAPTCHA on CloudFlare.
+After this if you add or remove IPs from your block, allow, or challenge list, this information will be sent to CloudFlare as well.
+These newly added firewall rules has the default comment: "This rule is because of BitNinja" and Actions converted to Block, allow list, CAPTCHA on CloudFlare.